akostrik/stage_telegram_python/README.md

 Get you MonogDB connection string : https://cloud.mongodb.com/ - Database - Connect - Drives - connection string

+#### Configuration OpenAI

+Get your OpenAI key (OPENAI) here: https://platform.openai.com/account/api-keys

+Your account should have acces to gpt-4

+#### Configuration Telegram

+Get Telegram credentials (api_id and api_hash) here: https://my.telegram.org/auth

+During the first launching of the application, enter the phone number of your Telegram account and then enter the confirmation code

 #### Create the file "server1/.env"

-Get télégram credentials (API_ID and API_HASH) here: https://my.telegram.org/auth

-Get your OpenAI key (OPENAI) here: https://platform.openai.com/account/api-keys

-MONGO = your MonogDB connection string
 ```
 API_ID=...
 API_HASH=...
 OPENAI=...
 MONGO=...
 ```
+MONGO = your MonogDB connection string
+OPENAI = OpenAI key
+API_ID and API_HASH = Telegram credentials

 #### Configuration Telegram
-During the first launching, enter the phone number of your Telegram account and then enter the confirmation code
 ### Compile and Run
 In the first terminal launch server1
 ```